Richardaeld/Fat_Racoon_Kitchen/README.md

     + The image validation uses JS to check its file size and Python to check its file type.
     + All other input and textareas use JS and Python as a dual-layered check before allowing upload.
     + These checks look at characters, character length, and/or blank space input.
-+ The total cook time updates automatically as prep and cook times are adjusted, thus users don't have to calculate the total time themselves.
++ The total cook time updates automatically as prep and cook times are adjusted, so users don't have to calculate the total time themselves.
 + A recipe's ingredients and steps each have:
     + A set of JS add/remove buttons for users to create and remove input boxes as they need.
     + An input/textarea box that is numbered to help users keep track of the ingredient/step number they are on.
-    + The header of both sections will keep an active count of the created boxes.
+    + The header of both sections keeps an active count of the created boxes.
 This shows users how many boxes have been created.
     + If a user submits a blank entry box (including spaces) the Python validation will remove said box(s).

 ## Edit User Info